 Quickstart

 This guide takes you from a fresh account to a working SkyState integration.
-By the end you will have pushed a config to SkyState and read it back from a React app.
+By the end you will have pushed public state to SkyState and read it back from a React app.
+Public state is a good fit for application config, feature flags, public settings, and client-visible catalog or inventory values.

 Estimated time: 5 minutes.